-Long Lake House in Canada
+Long Lake House in Canada28 photos

 Located in a beautiful setting near the U.S. border in Quebec, Canada, the Slender House, designed by MU Architecture studio, unfolds as an elongated linear volume.